TypeStrong/typedoc/site/tags/include.md

 A colon (`:`) separates the file path from the line numbers: a comma-separated list of numbers or ranges of the form `<start>-<end>` (`6-7` in the example above).

+> [!note]
-> **Note:** The first line in the file Line 1, not Line 0, just like you would see in most code editors.
+> The first line in the file Line 1, not Line 0, just like you would see in most code editors.

 <!-- #endregion includePartsOfFiles -->